Sana (singer)

+Career

-Early life
+Early life and pre-debut

 Sana was born on December 29, 1996 in Tennōji-ku, Osaka, Japan, as an only child.

-Sana stated that she wanted to become a singer and dancer early on and was inspired by K-pop groups such as Girls' Generation.
-In addition to her native Japanese, she speaks Korean.
+Sana stated that she wanted to become a singer and dancer early on and was inspired by the K-pop group Girls' Generation.

-Career

-Pre-debut

 Sana began training with EXPG in Osaka in 2009, originally planning to be a singer in Japan, rather than South Korea.
 During her middle school years, she was scouted by a JYP Entertainment (JYPE) employee at a shopping mall and was invited to participate in the annual JYP Japan audition the following day.
 Sana passed the audition and joined the JYPE trainee program in South Korea in April 2012.
 She trained for over three years before her eventual debut with Twice.
-At one time, she was expected to become a member of a new JYPE girl group; however, this project was cancelled.
+In 2012, she was expected to become a member of a four-member girl group aimed at the Japanese market, but plans for the group were cancelled in part due to tensions between Japan and Korea following the Liancourt Rocks dispute; she was later scheduled to debut in a six-member group called 6Mix, but the group's debut was also cancelled due to the sinking of MV Sewol.
 In 2014, Sana appeared in Got7's music video for "A" as a waitress.

-2015–present: Sixteen, Twice, solo activities and MiSaMo
+2015–present: Sixteen, Twice, solo activities, and MiSaMo

 In 2015, Sana participated in the music survival show Sixteen, a reality television series to determine the members of Twice.
 Out of the sixteen contestants, Sana was selected as one of the nine members of the newly formed girl group.
 She officially debuted with Twice in October 2015 with the title song "Like Ooh-Ahh" from their debut extended play The Story Begins.

+In February 2021, Sana became the first Twice member to release a solo single after she covered "Sotsugyou", a 2020 single by Japanese band Kobukuro.
+The cover, which includes an a cappella version, was released as a digital single through Warner Music Japan.
+She released a version with Kobukuro themselves in March 2021.

+On February 9, 2023, JYPE announced that Sana, alongside bandmates Momo and Mina, would officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
+Prior to the trio's debut, on January 25, they released the track "Bouquet" as part of the soundtrack of TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo.

+Image and influence

-Known for her energetic and cheerful personality, she has received recognition in both South Korea and abroad, and her popularity has been credited with helping to improve relations between Japan and South Korea.
+Sana has received recognition in both South Korea and abroad for her energetic and cheerful personality.
+Her popularity also has been credited with helping to improve relations between Japan and South Korea.
 In Gallup Korea's annual music poll for 2018, Sana was voted the 17th most popular idol in South Korea, the highest-ranked Japanese individual in the poll.
 She ranked 15th in the 2019 poll.
 In 2019, Sana also ranked as the most popular female K-pop idol in a survey of soldiers completing mandatory military service in South Korea.

-In February 2021, Sana became the first Twice member to release a solo single after she covered "Sotsugyou", a 2020 single by Japanese band Kobukuro.
-The cover, which includes an a cappella version, was released as a digital single through Warner Music Japan.
-She released a version with Kobukuro themselves in March 2021.

-On February 9, 2023, JYPE announced that Sana, alongside bandmates Momo and Mina, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with an extended play of six tracks.
-Prior to the trio's debut, on January 25, they released the track “Bouquet” as part of the soundtrack of TV Asahi’s drama series Liaison: Children’s Heart Clinic.